Automatic Data Repair: Are We Ready to Deploy?: Data Repair Algorithms

-As depicted in Figure~\ref{fig:DPW-2}, there are two main workflows of \emph{data-driven} algorithms.
-They usually take dirty data and (partial) detection results as inputs and employ machine learning (ML) models to capture data distribution information.
-In the workflow represented by solid lines, dirty data is firstly processed to generate the candidates for error cells.
-Then, utilizing features generated by the featurization module, an ML model is trained to conduct repair process.
-While the workflow depicted by dotted lines employs the training of ML models to generate repair candidates.
-Subsequently, based on these candidates, the repair process is executed.
+The workflow of \emph{data-driven} data repair algorithms is plotted in Figure~\ref{fig:DPW-2}.
+It takes dirty data and the \emph{error} detection results as inputs, and extracts data distribution information.
+Data candidates are generated for error cells based on configured strategies.
+Then, the probability of a candidate is calculated using ML models~\cite{Mahdavi20baran} or the likelihood benefit formulas~\cite{Yakout13scared}.
+Note that, when computing the probability of each candidate, some algorithms may involve few manually repaired data, as indicated by the dashed line.
+Finally, the candidates with the highest probabilities are decided as the repair decisions.

-\textbf{Scare}~\cite{Yakout13scared} \textsf{Scare} is the first method that employs machine learning (ML) techniques to facilitate data repair. \textsf{Scare} firstly partitions the data into blocks based on partition functions.
-For each block, a set of \emph{classifiers} is acquired through learning from clean attributes determined by the error detection results, and utilized to forecast the candidates of dirty attributes one by one.
-Then \textsf{Scare} determines the ultimate repairs by optimizing the connections among candidate values across partitions.
+\textbf{Scare}~\cite{Yakout13scared}.
+To achieve holistic repair, \textsf{Scare} incorporates ML models into the data repair process.
+To generate data candidates, a set of \emph{classifiers} is obtained by learning from attribute values detected as clean.
+These classifiers are utilized to predict potential candidates for values of dirty attributes.
+Then, the joint probability of candidates is computed based on their co-occurring frequency.
+Finally, \textsf{Scare} determines the final tuple repair by selecting the candidate values of dirty attributes with the highest joint probability.

 \textbf{Baran}~\cite{Mahdavi20baran}.
-Unlike capturing data information in the candidate generation phase in \textsf{Scare}, \textsf{Baran} firstly generates a comprehensive array of candidates within multiple models based on various contexts, including factors such as value, vicinity, and domain shown in Table ~\ref{tab:Summary}, thereby significantly enhancing the likelihood of including the correct value.
-Then, with few labeled data and the generated candidates, \textsf{Baran} trains a \emph{classifier} to determine the final repair for other error cells.
+Same to \textsf{Scare}, \textsf{Baran} also pursues holistic repair.
+When generating data candidates, instead of solely relying on dirty data information, \textsf{Baran} provides \emph{more comprehensive} candidate generation strategies based on various contexts like vicinity, domain, and string variation.
+It thus significantly enhances the likelihood of including the correct values.
+Within manually cleaned data and generated candidates of few wrong data, \textsf{Baran} trains a \emph{classifier} to determine the repair candidates for other error cells with the highest probabilities.